oktadev/okta-blog/_source/_posts/2023-08-30-passwordless-authentication.md

 ## Passkeys everywhere

 A great thing about this mechanism is that it works across all compatible browsers and devices, making authentication a truly seamless experience.
 Let's say you first created a passkey for your favorite site on your phone and your phone's fingerprint scanner.
 Later, when you open the site on your laptop using another compatible browser, you'll see a prompt to create a new passkey for the laptop using biometric hardware built into your laptop automatically.
 Suppose you utilize devices within a vendor's ecosystem.
 In that case, your passkeys can migrate between devices, allowing you to authenticate with the device hardware without creating a separate passkey for each device, making authentication even more seamless.
+Apple showcased passkeys migrating within iCloud so you don't need to create a separate passkey for each Apple device at a [recent developer event](https://developer.apple.com/videos/play/wwdc2022/10092/).
+Very slick!
+Who's ready for Google and Microsoft to follow suit? 🙋‍♀️

 ## Web Authentication API